howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ### Creating resources on Heroku

-In this section you will create heroku app along with a postgres database to host your application.
-Make sure you have created a heroku account and logged into the CLI with the `heroku login` command before proceeding with this section.
+In this section, you will create the Heroku app along with a PostgreSQL database to host your API.
+Make sure you have created a Heroku account and logged into the CLI with the `heroku login` command before proceeding with this section.

 <Instruction>

-Inside the root folder of your application, start a new heroku app with the following command.
-Make sure to replace "app-name-placeholder" with a meaningful name for your application.
+Inside the root folder of your project, start a new Heroku app with the following command. _Before running the command, make sure to replace "app-name-placeholder" with a meaningful name for your app._

 ```bash(path=".../hackernews-typescript/")
 heroku apps:create app-name-placeholder